adamcobabe/mrv/doc/source/develop.rst

 Node-Wrapping
 ==============
-MayaRV is very aware of the fact that the added convenience comes at a cost.
+Mrv is very aware of the fact that the added convenience comes at a cost.
 Where programming convenience and programmer's efficiency is improved, its likely that the runtime of the resulting programs is much less than optimal.

 Here its important to make a tradeoff by keeping the code convenient and readable in most spots, but to optimize it only where it matters.